Data-driven discovery of dynamo cycle equations: Introduction

 In recent years, data-driven analysis show considerable progress in developing efficient, reduced-order models for large scales in complex fluid flows.
 From Galerkin projection onto Principal Orthogonal Decomposition modes~\citep{noack2011galerkin} to neural networks~\citep{bakarji2023discovering}, these methods can represent flows with just a few variables.
 Recently, the SINDy framework, a method for equation \textit{discovery} has attracted attention.
 SINDy fits the dynamics of the system onto an arbitrary library of physically plausible terms, with the weights of the corresponding coefficients reflecting the importance of each term.
 Terms with smaller weights are truncated to obtain a sparse model with as few terms as necessary to model the flow dynamics.
 Since the seminal paper of~\cite{brunton2016discovering}, SINDy has been explored for problems including cavity flow instabilities~\citep{callaham2022role}, wakes formed by blunt bodies~\citep{callaham2022empirical}, convection in ducts~\citep{loiseau2020data}, Poiseuille flow in channel flows~\citep{khoo2022sparse}, and recovery of bifurcations in discrete maps~\citep{bramburger2021data}.
 Promising as it seems, SINDy-identified equations can be challenging to converge for noisy systems with many degrees of freedom, and so alternative methods, such as weak (integral) formulations, have been explored~\citep{nicolaou2023data}.
 One of the main challenges is to establish a rigorous connection between the unknown underlying structure of a mathematically exact reduced-order model and the many possible models proposed by SINDy.
 In previous works, statistical approaches have been used to tackle these problems: ensemble methods~\citep{fasel2022ensemble}, or Bayesian versions of SINDy~\citep{gao2023convergence}, which can place error bars on different terms.
 However, a rigorous relation between mathematically and data-motivated models remains an open question.

 The aim of this work is two-fold.
 First, to develop robust data-driven models for canonical bifurcations to oscillatory, cyclic dynamos, using the techniques of model discovery, and second, to establish a rigorous link between these reduced-order models and WNL analysis.
-We will do this for an $\alpha-\Omega$ dynamo model proposed by Bushby~\citep{bushby2003strong}.
-This 1D model for axisymmetric fields allows the dynamo to saturate through the interaction of velocity and magnetic fields, with realistic quadratic terms akin to the induction and Lorentz forces.
+We will do this for a 1D $\alpha-\Omega$ dynamo model proposed by Bushby~\citep{bushby2003strong}.
+This model for axisymmetric fields allows the dynamo to saturate through the interaction of velocity $u$, toroidal magnetic field $B$ and poloidal potential $A$, with realistic quadratic terms akin to the induction and Lorentz forces.
 Since strong magnetic fields can suppress turbulent dissipation, in this work we modify this model to